Important SaaS Metrics You Should Track

 Some subscribers will use your SaaS solution for a longer duration than others.
 Likewise, some subscribers will pay more for the same SaaS solution than others.
 You can use customer lifetime value as an important metric to measure the total revenue generated from a subscriber over a period when he was using the SaaS solution.

-You can calculate the metric by multiplying the average revenue generated per subscriber by the average lifespan of a subscriber.
+Also, you can calculate the metric by multiplying the average revenue generated per subscriber by the average lifespan of a subscriber.
 You can accelerate growth by retaining subscribers with higher lifetime value.
 Also, you should complement the subscriber retention strategy by making your SaaS product stand out from the competition consistently.

 7. Net Promoter Score